Birthday Paradox Probability Calculator

 What this calculator answers

-This calculator focuses on the most common textbook model: 365 possible birthdays (ignoring leap day) and a uniform distribution where each day is equally likely.
+This calculator focuses on the most common textbook model: 365 possible birthdays with leap day ignored and a uniform distribution where each day is equally likely.
 Under those assumptions, the probability of a shared birthday crosses 50% at a group size of only 23.

-The results panel reports several related values so you can interpret the output from different angles: Probability of Match (at least one shared birthday), Probability of NO Match (all birthdays different), a decimal form for calculations, an odds ratio comparing match vs. no match, and a short threshold message that helps you quickly see whether you are below 50%, above 50%, or near certainty.
+The results panel reports several related values so you can interpret the output from different angles: Probability of Match for at least one shared birthday, Probability of NO Match for all birthdays being different, a decimal form for later calculations, an odds ratio comparing match versus no match, and a short threshold message that helps you see whether you are below 50%, above 50%, or near certainty.

 How to use the calculator

-1. Enter the group size (the number of people in the room, class, team, or dataset).
+1. Enter the group size, meaning the number of people in the room, class, team, or dataset.

 2. Select Calculate to compute the probabilities instantly.